 We stress that in this example we only illustrate that inexactness in performing preconditioning can cause a substantial departure of the GMRES convergence behavior from the behavior guaranteed by theoretical results which assume that the preconditioning is performed exactly.
 By no means we aim to suggest practical preconditioning strategies, or to study inner-outer iterations with particular preconditioners.
 (Note that in practice a Krylov subspace method combined with multigrid preconditioning is often a viable approach.)

-\emph{Observations:} In Figure~\ref{fig:gmres_navier1}, we show the relative residual norms $\|r_k\|_2/\|r_0\|_2$ of GMRES applied to ${\cal A}x=b$ (solid blue) and to the exactly pre\-cond\-i\-tioned sys\-tem ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$ (dashed blue), as well as the \emph{preconditioned relative residual norms} $\|{\cal P}^{-1}(b-{\cal A}x_k)\|_2/\|{\cal P}^{-1}r_0\|_2$ of GMRES applied to the approximately preconditioned systems with the three tolerances for the inner solves (dotted black).
+\emph{Observations:} In the left part of Figure~\ref{fig:gmres_navier} we show the relative residual norms $\|r_k\|_2/\|r_0\|_2$ of GMRES applied to ${\cal A}x=b$ (solid blue) and to the exactly pre\-cond\-i\-tioned sys\-tem ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$ (dashed blue), as well as the \emph{preconditioned relative residual norms} $\|{\cal P}^{-1}(b-{\cal A}x_k)\|_2/\|{\cal P}^{-1}r_0\|_2$ of GMRES applied to the approximately preconditioned systems with the three tolerances for the inner solves (dotted black).
 We see that for the unpreconditioned system GMRES makes virtually no progress, and that for exact preconditioner it converges in three steps.
 The speed of convergence measured by the preconditioned relative residual norm slows down when we relax the accuracy of applying the preconditioner.

-The solid blue and dashed blue curves in Figure~\ref{fig:gmres_navier2} are the same as in Figure~\ref{fig:gmres_navier1}.
+The solid blue and dashed blue curves in right part of Figure~\ref{fig:gmres_navier} are the same as in the left part.
 The other three curves (dotted red) show the actual relative residual norms $\|r_k\|_2/\|r_0\|_2$ when GMRES is applied to the approximately preconditioned systems with the three different tolerances for the inner iterations as above.
 We observe that these curves are not monotonically decreasing, and that in each case the maximal attainable accuracy is approximately on the accuracy level of the inner iteration.

 \emph{Explanation:} As shown in the instructive and widely cited paper~\cite{MurGolWat00}, the minimal polynomial of the (nonsingular) preconditioned matrix ${\cal P}^{-1}{\cal A}$ is given by $(z-1)(z^2-z-1)$, and hence this matrix has the three distinct eigenvalues $1$ and $(1\pm \sqrt{5})/2$.
-Thus, in exact computations, GMRES applied to the exactly preconditioned system ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$ converges to the exact solution in at most three steps; see the dashed blue lines in Figures~\ref{fig:gmres_navier1} and~\ref{fig:gmres_navier2}.
+Thus, in exact computations, GMRES applied to the exactly preconditioned system ${\cal P}^{-1}{\cal A}x={\cal P}^{-1}b$ converges to the exact solution in at most three steps; see the dashed blue lines in Figure~\ref{fig:gmres_navier}.
 As clearly pointed out in~\cite{MurGolWat00}, the degree of the minimal polynomial is essential for this property.
-For convergence of GMRES to the exact solution in at most~$k$ steps (in exact arithmetic), it is not sufficient that~$A$ has only~$k$ distinct eigenvalues.
+For mathematical convergence of GMRES to the exact solution in at most~$k$ steps, it is not sufficient that~$A$ has only~$k$ distinct eigenvalues.
 For this the matrix additionally must be diagonalizable; cf. the example with $\lambda_1=\cdots=\lambda_N=1$ in Section~\ref{sec:GMRESevery}.